cflurin/node-red-contrib-dsm/README.md

 # node-red-contrib-dsm
 A dynamic state machine node based on the [Finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) model.

 The `dsm` node is a pure Node.js package for Node Red, it doesn't use any external libraries and there is no config node.
-The dsm configuration is set programmatically e.g. using an inject node and can be modified as needed.
+The dsm configuration is set programmatically e.g. using an inject node.

 #### Principle of operation [Source Wikipedia]
 *A finite-state machine (FSM) is an abstract machine that can be in exactly one of a finite number of states at any given time.
 The FSM can change from one state to another in response to some external inputs; the change from one state to another is called a transition.
 A FSM is defined by a list of its states, its initial state, and the conditions for each transition.*

 ## Usage

-The dsm is configured with an JSON object:
+At start the node configuration is empty, the behaviour is defined with an input JSON object:

 ```js
 topic: "set"